MorrellLAB/morex_reference/morex_v2/50k_9k_BOPA_SNP/README.md

 **Step 2:** Resolve duplicate SNPs

-For duplicates, the general procedure we will follow is to
+For duplicates, the general procedure we will follow is the same as resolving the 9k duplicate snps (detailed above).

 *File preparation:* Pull out only the duplicates to resolve and save to a file.